Night Shift (1982 film): Soundtrack

 The film's opening theme song is "Night Shift" by Quarterflash.
-The closing theme song, "That's What Friends Are For", performed by Rod Stewart, was written by Burt Bacharach and Carole Bayer Sager.
+The closing theme song, "That's What Friends Are For" was written by Burt Bacharach and Carole Bayer Sager and performed by Rod Stewart.
+It gained popularity a few years later when covered by Dionne Warwick, Elton John, Gladys Knight, and Stevie Wonder.

-The official soundtrack was released in 1982 on the Warner Bros. label, It included ten selected tracks from the film, six of which were written specifically for the film:
+The official soundtrack was released in 1982 on the Warner Bros. label.
+It included ten selected tracks from the film, six of which were written specifically for the film: